 What on earth can an actor do to make money?
 Certainly not acting.
 Too negative?
-Well look what you’re currently reading.
+Well: look what you’re currently reading.
 If you were merely befuddled by the title and are struggling to decide which are the ‘good acting jobs’ to take out of the many offers you’re receiving, I dislike you greatly and ask you to leave the site promptly.
 You clearly don’t need us!
-This is ‘good jobs for actors’ who can’t get good jobs acting.
+This is ‘good jobs for actors’ who are currently between Hamlet and Hedda Gabler.

 Aside from the very select few who manage to remain in consistent acting work, or who manage to stay in consistent parental dependency mode, we all have to work at some stage in our careers.